goatcorp/faq/xl_troubleshooting.md

 1. Dalamud **is** a code injection framework.
 By definition, it's going to look and act like a virus-like program.
 Your antivirus might even consider it harmful or potentially harmful software!
 You can read more about [whitelisting Dalamud](#q-how-do-i-whitelist-xivlauncher-and-dalamud-so-my-antivirus-leaves-them-alone) elsewhere on the FAQ. __We recommend whitelisting for the best experience, but your computing environment may not require it.__
 2. Dalamud allows you to read game memory and read incoming game packets.
 Compare this to using ACT or Teamcraft Desktop.
-3. Dalamud does have an API for modifying game memory/hooking into game client memory and functions.
-We take special care to only provide safe access in the [Dalamud API Reference](https://goatcorp.github.io/Dalamud/api/index.html).
+3. Dalamud's framework comes with the ability for modifying game memory/hooking into game client memory and functions that plugins can choose to use.
+We however only provide safe read-only(where it applies) access to game data in the official [Dalamud game data APIs](https://goatcorp.github.io/Dalamud/api/index.html).

 #### Plugin Security Specifics
 Here are some additional details about Dalamud Plugins.

-1. Dalamud Plugins on our official plugin repository have been deemed "safe to use" and near-undetectable by SE or other players.
-(While this could change in the future, it's pretty unlikely.)
+1. Dalamud Plugins on our official plugin repository have been deemed "safe to use" by us.
 2. Officially supported plugins should always be downloaded/installed directly in game from the `/xlplugins` plugin installer.
 You don't need to download them manually or install them manually.
 3. Dalamud does support third party plugin repositories, with limited support
 	- We cannot provide support for unofficial plugins
 	- While many unofficial plugins are safe to use, others may do things that exploit the game or create unsafe conditions that could send invalid data to the game servers or could result in bans.
 Please exercise caution before using an unsupported plugin.
+We cannot take any responsibility for them.
 	- Unsupported plugin troubleshooting should be taken to the plugin developer or their relevant communities.
-Please do not ask for support on the XIVLauncher support discord for these plugins if they have proper support channels elsewhere.
+Please do not ask for support on the XIVLauncher support discord for these plugins, even if they don't have proper support channels elsewhere.

 <hr>